kryptokrona/hugin-api/README.md

 # Technologies

+- Express
+- Sequelize
+- c8
-- Node.js
+- k6
-- ExpressJS
+- Mocha
-- Pug
+- Chai
-- PostgreSQL
+- hugin-crypto

 And a lot of other packages/libraries which can seen in **package.json**.